On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: Algorithmic aspects and special cases

 where $\Psi$ is again defined by (\ref{eq:4bis}) and the input space of MIMO channels where we have to integrate are now

-whose blocks, $A_{kl}$ and $B_{kl}$, are matrices in the complex Stiefel manifold, denoted as $\CU_{(N-d)\times d}$, and formed by all orthonormal $d$-dimensional vectors in $\C^{(N-d)}$.
-On the other hand, $\CU_{a}$ denotes the unitary group of dimension $a$, whose volumen can be found in Appendix \ref{appendix:preliminaries}.
+whose blocks, $A_{kl}^*$ and $B_{kl}$, are matrices in the complex Stiefel manifold, denoted as $\CU_{(N-d)\times d}$, and formed by all the (ordered) collections of $d$ orthonormal vectors in $\C^{(N-d)}$.
+On the other hand, $\CU_{a}$ denotes the unitary group of dimension $a$, whose volume can be found in Appendix \ref{appendix:preliminaries}. \end{theorem} \begin{IEEEproof} See Appendix \ref{sec:proof3}. \end{IEEEproof}

-\end{theorem} \begin{remark} If the problem is fully connected, the value of the constant preceding the integral in Theorem \ref{th:main3} is (using that $2N-dK-d=0$ if $s=0$):
+\begin{remark} The value of the constant preceding the integral in Theorem \ref{th:main3} is (using that $2N-dK-d=0$ when $s=0$):